 A scattering was also seen in the centre reservation of the A2 in 1982 - G.D.
 Kitchener (1983).
 Maritime plants on inland roadsides of West Kent.
 Transactions of the Kent Field Club 9: 87-94.

-the salinity has prevented growth of perennial vegetation.
-Presumably, germination follows a temporary reduction in salinity after winter rains; and these areas generally dry out in spring and set hard in summer.
-Ground kept open by cattle trampling or rutting by vehicles, often around entrances to fields in brackish grazing marshes, also provides typical habitat; and the grass may be found ringing brackish pools, where the mature spikelets will have broken up and have been dispersed along the winter flood-line levels.
+where the mature spikelets will have broken up and have been dispersed along the winter flood-line levels.
 It may also be found in the spray zone, for example along the south shore of Sheppey lining the Swale.